-We have presented Tarcil, a cluster scheduler that improves both scheduling speed and quality, making it appropriate for large, highly-loaded clusters running both short and long jobs.
+We have presented Tarcil, a cluster scheduler that improves both scheduling speed and quality, making it appropriate for large, highly-loaded clusters running short and long jobs.
 Tarcil uses an analytically-derived sampling framework that provides guarantees on the quality of allocated resources, and adjusts the sample size to match application preferences.
-It also employs admission control to avoid excessive sampling and poor scheduling decisions at high load.
-We have compared Tarcil to existing parallel and centralized schedulers for a variety of workload scenarios on 100- to 400-server clusters on Amazon EC2.
+It also employs admission control to avoid poor scheduling decisions at high load.
+We have compared Tarcil to existing parallel and centralized schedulers for various workloads on 100- and 400-server clusters on Amazon EC2.
 We have showed that it provides low scheduling overheads, high application performance, and high cluster utilization.
 Moreover, it reduces performance jitter, improving predictability in large, shared clusters.